 In fact, the Consumer Financial Protection Bureau (CFPB) found that there are 26 million Americans who are now considered “credit invisible.”
 This breaks down to approximately one in every 10 adults who are now without any type of credit history.
 Of these, a large percentage of these credit invisible are found in low-income neighborhoods or are black or Hispanic consumers.

-- Open a checking account at your local bank.
 Lenders and creditors like to see that you have an established bank account.
 This can show them how you manage your money and pay other bills.

-- Be selective with credit applications you fill out.
 If you fill out every possible credit application, this will show up with the credit reporting agencies and become a red flag.